alicia-granados/DAS_MICROSERVICIOS/README.md

 ![Vue1.js](Ordinario/assets/Vue/vue_1.jpeg)

-By clicking on the Library link, you will find a table with all the books in the database.
+By clicking on the Book List option in the menu, you will find all the books in the database.

 ![Vue2.js](Ordinario/assets/Vue/vue_2.jpeg)